Block on Trump's Asylum Ban Upheld by Supreme Court

 While under house arrest, these activities will be limited to specific times and geographical areas, and DUI offenders may have a curfew to obey.

-Of course this is just a general overview, and each DUI case is different.
-If you have more questions about the possibility of serving house arrest for a DUI offense, contact a knowledgeable DUI attorney in your area.
+Of course this is just a general overview, and each case is different.
+If you have more questions about the possibility of serving house arrest for a DUI offense, contact an experienced DUI lawyer as soon as possible.